lndecastro/AICofounder/EAIBS/intro.md

   tone, and goals
 - Can be loaded with **company knowledge**, your Blueprint pieces, your product documentation, your FAQs, as an embedded knowledge base
-- Can be **shared with others**: team members, customers, advisors, or investors exploring your concept
+- Can be **shared with others**, such as team members, customers, advisors, or investors exploring your concept
 - Maintains **consistent behavior** every time it is accessed.
 It does not drift or forget its role the way a generic chat might

-### 5.2 How the Two Tools Work Together

-In this program, you will configure your Personalized Assistant in Module 1 and use it progressively throughout the four modules, loading it with each Blueprint piece as you complete it, just as you do with the Workspace.
-By Module 4, your Personalized Assistant will be a fully briefed AI representative of your startup, capable of:

-- Answering questions about your company's mission, product, and value proposition
-- Simulating investor Q&A for pitch practice
-- Onboarding new team members or collaborators
-- Serving as a demo artifact that showcases how your startup uses AI

-### 5.3 Setting Up Your Personalized Assistant
+### Setting Up Your Personalized Assistant

 Different platforms use different terminology, but the setup logic is consistent: